Google Single Sign-On (SSO) Setup Steps

 Stage 3: Enter Your Google Authentication Details Into MyHub

-- Your Google Service Account Email from Stage 2 > Step 7
+- Your Google Service Account Email from Stage 2: Enable API Access And Delegate Domain Authority > Step 8 above

 - Ensure that your company email domain does not contain capital letters